 - Angrish: Roy's freak-out in the hospital in The Fall and scream-crying in the finale of Soldier's Girl were fueled by Pace's actual frustration and anger.
 Both scenes took all day to shoot, and Pace was fed up with all the fragmented takes they kept on remaking.

 - Big Ol' Eyebrows: His most distinguishing quality.

 - Embarrassing Middle Name: Though not embarrassing per se, his middle name really is Grinner.

 - Friend to All Children: Pace and Untaru developed a very sweet friendship while on set, partially due to his fake handicap; she would fetch him things and rationalized that it was her love that healed him and allowed Pace to walk.
 Really!

 - Gentle Giant: He's 6'4", and by all accounts is a total sweetheart.

 - Large Ham: Often, particularly as Ronan the Accuser.

-- Mean Character, Nice Actor: Ronan is a genocidal warlord and Thranduil is as cold as ice, but Mr. Pace himself is a friendly man.
+- Mean Character, Nice Actor: He can play some nasty people, such as the genocidal warlord Ronan and the pro-slavery Representative Wood, but Mr. Pace himself is a friendly man.

 - Method Acting: One of the best examples—his character Roy Walker in The Fall was bedridden and possibly paralyzed.
 He pretended to be a paraplegic and answered to the name "Roy" for the first 12 weeks of filming so his six-year-old fellow costar Catinca Untaru would act believably.
 Almost everyone on set thought he had lost the use of his legs in an accident.
 A lot of people were ticked when they found out the truth.